Our Impact

 Elephant Scholarship Fund

-In partnership with Save The Elephants, we offers that support students from local communities through high school and tertiary education.
-Today, over 340 scholars have graduated - many returning home as professionals and leaders, helping shape a more resilient future for Samburu and its people.
+In partnership with Save The Elephants, we offer scholarships and bursaries to bright but needy students from the local communities, to get them through secondary and tertiary education.
+Today, over 340 scholars have graduated, with many returning home to the nomadic rangelands as professionals and leaders, helping shape a more resilient future for Samburu and its people.

 What we’ve achieved